caas-team/GoKubeDownscaler/README.md

 Installation is done via the [Helm Chart](./deployments/chart/).
 Information on how to install the Downscaler is on [our website](https://caas-team.github.io/GoKubeDownscaler/guides/getting-started/installation).

+### Missing Features

+Currently the GoKubeDownscaler is still a WIP.
+This means that there still might be some features missing from the py-kube-downscaler.
+You can find a list of the known-missing features [under the `missing feature` label](/../../labels/missing%20feature).
+If you think that any other features are missing or you have an idea for a new feature, feel free to open an [Issue](/../../issues/)

 ## Developing

 This section covers the basics of developing on this repo, a more detailed guide can be found on [our website](https://caas-team.github.io/GoKubeDownscaler/guides/developing).